cscart/development-docker/README.rst

 You can read about configuring PHPStorm to work with Docker and xDebug 3 in the `"Debugging PHP" <https://thecodingmachine.io/configuring-xdebug-phpstorm-docker>`_ article.

+In some cases, there may be problems with the settings of xdebug.remote_host (xDebug 2.5.5 for PHP 5.6) and debug.client_host (xDebug 3).

+They need to specify the address of the default subnet of the docker, how to find it:

+* google - default address for docker subnet, host.docker.internal (at the time of writing - 172.17.0.1)

+* manually: ifconfig command, docker0 network, inet field

 ------------------------
 Configuring the Docker subnet
 ------------------------